 - Tap into your network of peers who work with you on partnerships, external projects, volunteer initiatives or external boards.
 Get their perspective on how you’re ‘showing up’ as both a contributor and leader in these situations.

 - Partner with a coach/consultant who specializes in executive feedback to help you obtain in-depth narrative feedback on how you’re currently viewed by important stakeholders and where there are opportunities to enhance leadership performance and key relationships.
-More information on this approach can be found at the executive feedback page.

 When’s a good time for you or your senior team members to get this independent narrative feedback?
 Here are some suggestions: